AaronHe7/pathfinder/README.md

 Now node 4 has the lowest f score of 5, so it is searched.
 Then, the goal node is analyzed, so then the program terminates.
 The optimal path by this algorithm is thus from node 1 to node 2 to node 4 to node 5.

 ### How it is used here
-In my program, each node that is not on the edges or cornes has eight neighbors.
+In the program, each node that is not on the edges or cornes has eight neighbors.
 For any vertical or horizontal step, the algorithm records it as a distance of 1.
 For any diagonal step, the distance is recorded as the square root of 2.

-For the sake of my program, the heuristic function *h(n)* calculates the shortest possible distance between the current node and the goal node, through horizontal, vertical, and diagonal steps.
+For the sake of this program, the heuristic function *h(n)* calculates the shortest possible distance between the current node and the goal node, through horizontal, vertical, and diagonal steps.
 If *d(n)* is the actual shortest distance between the current node and the goal node, then the inequality *h(n) ≤ d(n)* always holds true.

 Here is a proof that this algorithm always yields the shortest path.
 Consider the final step of the algorithm, where the goal node is searched.
 Then this must mean that the goal node has the lowest f score, however since the distance between the goal node and itself is zero, *h(n) = 0*, and *f(n) = g(n)*.
 This means that the f score is precisely the distance between the start node and goal node taking that path.
 Let this distance be *d*.